 What happens if they have a weapon?

 As the saying goes “The safest place to be when a crisis occurs is nowhere around!”
 As obvious as this sounds it is amazing how many do not remove themselves from a potentially dangerous situation at the first sign of danger.
 Norton Arts does teach how to protect yourself from some of the most common weapons in our Advanced Module.
 We do not cover this in basic training as to do so would be dangerous for the participant.
 Teaching defence against weapons when participants have no or very little insight into self-protection is not only dangerous it is also negligent.
-Teaching weapon defence at a novice level could instil a dangerous level of self-confidence that would be putting them in more potential harm than good.
+Teaching weapon defence at a novice level could instill a dangerous level of self-confidence that would be putting them in more potential harm than good.

 Do I have to be fit to take a class in self-protection?

-Please remember that this is not a martial arts or fitness class and that a fair percentage of what we teach is non-physical in nature.
-In fact 50% of our Modular-Based (CMT) modules are non-physical.
+Please remember that this is not a martial art or fitness class and that a fair percentage of what we teach is non-physical in nature.
+In fact, 50% of our Modular-Based (CMT) modules are non-physical.
 Although it certainly helps to have the stamina to run, our courses are built to suit all.
 Even those that may have physical disabilities can learn much from our courses.
 If you feel there are reasons why you or others in a group may not be able to participate, then please reach out and let’s discuss.

 I have been attacked before, how do you help with emotional healing?

 This has got to be one of the most powerful questions received and something brought up on a frequent basis.
 Emotional healing is a huge part of self-protection.
 Although we try to educate on becoming proactive, there is and always will be the reaction based component.
-In fact I have come across those that have learned martial arts for over 20 years become emotionally withdrawn after an assault as they had never trained or become educated in the realistic nature of self-protection.
+In fact, I have come across those that have learned martial arts for over 20 years become emotionally withdrawn after an assault as they had never trained or become educated in the realistic nature of violence.

 All our courses take a steady progression through the process of conflict management to ensure that those who participate feel comfortable with what they are learning.
 No one is coerced into participating in areas they feel uncomfortable.

-Through the years of educating in self-protection I have come across many that have been previously assaulted.
+Through the years of educating in self-protection, I have come across many that have been previously assaulted.
 They either understand the importance of future prevention or are introducing someone they love to the training in order to prevent them from going through the same hardships.
 All participants are urged to be open and the material is taught in a relaxed and friendly manner.